Renater/JitsiMeetUIHelper/README.md

 ## Installation

-You need to expose the index.html files and the assets folder threw any web server.
+You need to expose the index.html and the assets folder threw any web server.

 Then, change the URL to your **external_api.js** in the head section of the index.html file (limitation due to CORS)